 Q: What about rust and oxidization?

-A: All hardware is made for outdoor use and is made of either rust-proof stainless or galvanized steel or aluminum.
+A: All hardware is made for outdoor use and is made of either rust-proof stainless or galvanized steel, aluminum or high-grade outdoor-rated plastic.

 Q: Someone told me that the energy required to make PV panels is greater than they will every produce.
 True?

-A: Glad you asked!
-We've heard this one before.
-Numerous studies indicate it takes 2-3 years to generate as much power as is required to manufacture photovoltaics, and the Environmental Working Group's Green Energy Guide reports an energy return on investment for photovoltaics of 9-to-1, greater than most other electricity sources (i.e., coal: < 8:1, wind: 5:1, nuclear: <5:1, biomass: 3:1).
+A: Glad you asked -- we've heard this one before.
+Numerous studies indicate it takes 2-3 years to generate as much power as is required to manufacture photovoltaic modules, and the Environmental Working Group's Green Energy Guide reports an energy return on investment for photovoltaics of 9-to-1, greater than most other electricity sources (i.e., coal: < 8:1, wind: 5:1, nuclear: <5:1, biomass: 3:1).

 Q: I hear manufacturing PV panels creates toxic by-products and waste.
 True?

-A: Another good one, which we've also heard before.
+A: Another good question.
 There's less documentation on this than the energy return on investment question, suggesting it's probably not an issue, but the Environmental Working Group's Green Energy Guide reports the manufacturing and operation of photovoltaics creates far less emissions than any other source of electricity analyzed.